VenturaNotes/Knowledge/- Topics/gerontology.md

 ## Source [^1]
 - $n$. the study of the changes in the mind and body that accompany aging and the problems associated with them.
 ## Source[^2]
 - n.
-The study of ageing.
+The study of aging.
 Compare GERIATrics. \[From Greek geron, gerontos an old man + logos word, discourse, or reason]
 ## References

 [^1]: [[(Home Page) Concise Medical Dictionary 10th Edition by Oxford Reference]]